Did A C-Section Mistake Cause You Or Your Child Injury?

 A C-section (cesarean delivery) might be planned ahead of time if the mother develops pregnancy complications.
 However, the need for a first-time C-section might not become obvious until labor is underway.
 A delayed C-section, especially where there are signs of fetal distress, puts the baby at risk of life-threatening disability or death.
 An improperly performed C-section can cause serious injury to both mother and baby.

 Crandall & Pera Law represents families throughout Ohio and Kentucky who were harmed because of negligence by health care providers during labor and delivery.
 Our team of registered nurses and experienced birth injury/birth trauma lawyers provides skilled legal service tempered by sympathetic understanding of our clients’ needs.

 Reasons For Emergency C-Sections

-There are times when a C-section is medically safer for the mother and baby than a vaginal delivery.
-A doctor might recommend a C-section in cases of:
+There are several situations where a C-section can be a safer alternative – for both mother and baby – than a vaginal delivery.
+A C-section may be recommended in cases of:

-Crandall & Pera Law’s team of accomplished surgical malpractice attorneys and registered nurses is equipped to handle complex birth injury cases.
-We, and retained experts in various medical specialties, carefully review and analyze our clients’ cesarean deliveries.
+Crandall & Pera Law‘s team of accomplished surgical malpractice attorneys and registered nurses is equipped to handle complex birth injury cases.
+We work with retained experts in various medical specialties to carefully review and analyze our clients’ cesarean deliveries.
 By thorough examination of the medical records, we are able to identify and validate circumstances in which they may receive compensation for their injuries.
 We have secured millions of dollars for birth injury victims throughout Ohio and Kentucky.